Ayvvaa/Belno-Light/README.md

-# Belno-Light
+# Belno Light

-Privacy Policy and Terms of Service for the Belno Light Discord bot.
+Official Privacy Policy and Terms of Service for the Belno Light Discord bot.

+## Documents

+- Privacy Policy
+- Terms of Service